 Nakamura I found it hard to gather people when establishing my business.
 Did you have a similar experience?
 Koizumi At the start, I was talking about my aspirations as much as I could.
-I was winning over people one our founding to do it ourselves changed to become our mission.
-This phase was the most fun in the whole process.
+I was winning over people one at a time.
+I also reached out to people over Twitter.
+It was like I was hitting on them online (laughter).
+I gradually got people to join me.